What Questions should you be asking?

 We will make sure your pet's eyes are lubricated with eye gel multiple times during the procedure and during recovery, and we will trim your pet's nails at no extra charge!

-A microchip is available for a small fee of $20, and we will register the microchip for you.
+A microchip is available for a discounted fee when placed in combination with a surgical procedure, and we will register the microchip for you.